-ReWalk Robotics' (RWLK) CEO Larry Jasinski on Q1 2020 Results - Earnings Call Transcript

 RK

 Couple of quick questions.
-Regarding the CMC meeting on June 1st, which is coming up pretty soon here.
-What else does CMC need to do before they can provide the dollar amount for reimbursement?
+Regarding the CMC meeting on June 1, which is coming up pretty soon here, what else does CMC need to do before they can provide the dollar amount for reimbursement?

 Larry Jasinski

-Well, the first step is issuing a temporary code and this public hearing is really the session where they will go over the recommendations, they will hear the comment from our company from some of our clinicians and one of our users and they will hear other public comment either for or against establishment of this new code.
-So their decision will follow shortly after.
+Well, the first step is issuing a temporary code and this public hearing is really the session where they will go over their recommendations.
+They will hear the comment from our company, from some of our clinicians, and one of our users; and they will hear other public comment either for or against establishment of this new code.
+So, their decision will follow shortly after.
 The pricing and cycles of establishing CMS codes have varied a little bit, but generally they match the calendar year for the government, which starts in October of this year.

-So our anticipation is, if they elect to establish a code independent and we'll see how we do on Monday, June 1st, then pricing would be something that would be addressed probably after that in the contracting phase.
-So we don't have specific control as to when they would establish pricing.
+So, our anticipation is, if they elect to establish a code independent, and we'll see how we do on Monday, June 1, then pricing would be something that would be addressed probably after that in the contracting phase.
+So, we don't have specific control as to when they would establish pricing.
 But that is the cycle of time which we get to address it.

 RK